2024 Utah Attorney General election

 The 2024 Utah Attorney General election was held on November 5, 2024, to elect the attorney general of Utah.
 The election was held alongside various federal and state elections, including for governor.
-Incumbent Sean Reyes was eligible to run for re-election to a third term in office, but instead decided to retire.
+Incumbent Sean Reyes was eligible to run for re-election to a third full term in office, but instead decided to retire.
 The Republican primary election took place on June 25, 2024.

 Former Republican state representative Derek Brown defeated Democrat Rudy Bautista with 57.84% of the vote.